-The "Apostle plant" is an iris for the indoors!
-Its foliage is a peaceful and fresh, almost-glossy shade of green and its soft upright leaves grow very much like the iris you've seen outdoors.
+The Apostle Plant is an iris for the indoors!
+Its foliage is a peaceful and fresh, almost-glossy shade of green.
+Its soft upright leaves grow very much like the Iris you've seen outdoors.
 It blooms in quite an unusual way.
 Its beautiful blossoms, which look just like an iris, last for just one day.
-A few days later, it will bloom again from the very same bud!
-It repeats this blooming process a few times.
-A plantlet will form where the flower was, which can be removed and then rooted in water.
+It will bloom again from the very same bud!
+The one pictured above is just starting its spring blooming period and will bring me many more joyous flowers over the next month.

 Care Instructions---

 - Strong indirect light.
 Direct morning sun is good for it.
-Full afternoon sun is probably too strong and the leaves will fade in color if it gets too much sun.
+Full afternoon sun is too strong and the leaves will fade in color if it gets too much sun.
 Right in front of a north or east facing window is a great place for them.

 - Water when the soil is dry about 1/2"( or 1-2 cm) below the soil surface.
 In large pots that are 10"(25cm) or wider in diameter, the soil can dry out a bit more.